jesga06/FikOff/README.md

 `--ip-index`: will use the IP in the specified index for mp.
 Is 1-indexed.
  * Will request user input if `--launchmode mp` was provided and `--ip-index` wasn't
+ *
+`--dry-run`: will run the code without actually executing anything.
+Included for debug purposes.
+`--log`: allows the `log()` function to work if you set any of them along the code.

 # Disclaimers
 FikOff is a steaming hot pile of shit and not a good piece of code *at all*, but it works nice enough and doesn't break.